BelkacemYerfa/GOTS/readme.md

 **GOTS** is a tool that generates TypeScript interfaces from Go struct definitions (transpiler).
 It supports embedded types, custom types, and third-party package types.
 This project is built to work with Go Modules and leverages `go/parser` and `go/types` for analysis and type-checking.

-## Features

-- Transpiles Go structs into TypeScript interfaces.
-- Supports embedded and custom types.
-- Handles external types from Go Modules.
-- Optional fields for pointer types in Go.

 ## Installation

 1. **Clone the repository:**